(Installed by default in 3.0.5+)

 With disk caching enabled, users may not even notice a DOS attack, since GDI calls would fail first, leaving plenty of fragmented RAM around for ASPX/HTML/CSS/Javascript files and cached images to be served, since their contiguous memory requirements are minimal.

-totalWidth and totalHeight restrict the final output size of an image.
-They do not 'shrink' the image as imageWidth and imageHeight do.
+do.
 They simply cancel requests that exceed the permitted size.
 This prevents the memory from even being allocated for invalid requests.

-To disable these limits, set totalBehavior="ignorelimits".
+To disable these limits, set totalBehavior="ignorelimits"

-When a request is canceled, a SizeLimitException is thrown with status code 500.
+When a request is canceled, a SizeLimitException

 imageWidth & imageHeight